ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 ![Solar Beam](resources/SolarBeam_IV.png)
 ![Hydro Pump](resources/Hydro_Pump_IV.png)

-The raw commands of **move animation scripts** can be viewed and edited either in a hex editor or by using in WazaEffectEditor.
+WazaEffectEditor displays the raw commands used in **move animation scripts**.
 Having the [translation of the animation commands](https://github.com/Fexty12573/pokeplatinum/blob/ef0faaf5835f820d95754f6a3e434dcfdecb5348/src/battle_anim/battle_anim_system.c#L790) or referencing the associated decompiled code for the move animation script can be invaluable in interpreting the corresponding commands.

 The move animation script for Pound is shown below in four different formats (HG Hex, HG WazaEffectEditor, HG WazaEffectEditor with Fexty's Command Names, and PokePlatinum decompiled code), to illustrate how interpreting an animation can be done.
 Line-breaks have been inserted into the hex representation to illustrate the mapping between the different formats: